pauldijou/grab/README.md

 - **input**: either a string matching a valid url or an object used as the options parameter.
 - **options**: object containing the request configuration
-  - url (required if no input): a string containing the direct URL of the resource you want to seek.
+  - url (required if no  string input): a string containing the direct URL of the resource you want to seek.
   - method (default: 'GET'): the request method, e.g., GET, POST.
   - body (any): the body of the request.
 If JavaScript object, will be stringified and `Content-Type: application/json` header will be added
   - headers (object): a map of key/value for all the request headers